Review of Transgenderism Talking Points, by Vaughan Roberts

 The Oxford rector‘s grasp of the medical dimension is sound (e.g., “The evidence of brain difference as a cause of transgenderism is far from conclusive.”
-Yes!), and in that discussion he quotes the likes of Mark Yarhouse and Paul McHugh, names you are likely to be familiar with if you have read anything at all about the subject as a Christian.
+Yes!), and in that discussion he quotes the likes of Paul McHugh and others, names you are likely to be familiar with if you have read anything at all about the subject as a Christian.
 But some of other statistics seem a little different, perhaps because they are from British sources.

 The author takes us a little deeper, helpfully analyzing sex-change as a triumph of John Stuart Mill’s self-determination: “Over himself, over his own body and mind, the individual is sovereign,” (p27), and recognizing the resurrection of Jesus Christ as a “massive affirmation” of the importance of our bodies (p57).
 Also, he makes good use of 2Corinthians 4:11, how the apostle teaches that we are given over to death that His life may be revealed in our mortal bodies (P61).
 Bravo.